Stay up to date

 No salesy pitches and all that, promise!

-Vulnerability scans and penetration test are often used interchangeably.
-Unfortunately, it is improper use that creates confusions, sometimes around security decisions too.
+Vulnerability scans and penetration tests are often used interchangeably.
+Unfortunately, it is improper to use that creates confusion, sometimes around security decisions too.
 This article shall help the reader with these terms: penetration testing vs vulnerability scanning, their project inputs, outputs, security health indicators and decision making factors.

 - Assets criticality

 Vulnerability assessment is a method to identify and classify threats affecting an asset, i.e. a server, a workstation or a device.
 Cyphere’s vulnerability assessment service helps businesses to identify, quantify, and categorise security risks with ongoing support and guidance for their remediation.

 A vulnerability scan identifies and reports security vulnerabilities using software tools known as vulnerability scanners.

 Vulnerability assessment is a method to identify and classify threats affecting an asset, i.e. a server, a workstation or a device.
 Cyphere’s Vulnerability Assessment service helps businesses identify, quantify, and categorise data security risks with ongoing support and guidance for their remediation.

 Don’t make the mistake of buying a vulnerability scan disguised as a vulnerability assessment.
 The vulnerability assessment process aims to perform vulnerability scans and provide a list of vulnerabilities affecting your network, added with security expertise in removing false positives and explaining the attack impacts and likelihood of exploitation.
 This accuracy makes it a practical risk assessment for a business when fed into the risk remediation process.